-PHY-G-CC-P-02 : Digital Systems and Applications CO2 : Secure first-hand idea of different components including both active and passive components to gain an insight into circuits using discrete components and also to learnabout integrated circuits.
+CO2 : Secure first-hand idea of different components including both active and passive components to gain an insight into circuits using discrete components and also to learnabout integrated circuits.
 CO3 : About analog systems and digital systems and their differences, fundamental logic gates, combinational as well as sequential and number systems.
 CO4 : Synthesis of Boolean functions, simplification and construction of digital circuits by employing Boolean algebra.
 CO5 : Sequential systems by choosing Flip-Flop as a building bock-construct multivibrators, counters to provide a basic idea about memory including RAM, ROM and also about memory organization.
 CO6 : Microprocessor and assembly language programming with Intel μP 8085.
-CO1 : Understand construction and use of CRO, and other experimental apparatuses used in the lab, includingnecessary precautions.
-PHY-G-CC-P-02 : Digital Systems and Applications 8085.
-CO1 : Understand construction and use of CRO, and other experimental apparatuses used in the lab, includingnecessary PHY-G-SEC-T-01 : Electrical circuits andNetwork theory After the completion of the course the studentwill acquire necessary knowledge on multimeters, voltmeters, ammeters, electric with the knowledge of basic electronics and practical use of the measuring instruments, astudent is able to troubleshoot and repair some of the electronic instruments used in our daily life.
+PHY-G-CC-P-02 : Digital Systems and Applications CO1 : Understand construction and use of CRO, and other experimental apparatuses used in the lab, includingnecessary precautions.
+CO2 : Learn about the basic components of digital electronics and circuit design.
+PHY-G-SEC-T-01 : Electrical circuits and Network theory After the completion of the course the studentwill acquire necessary knowledge on multimeters, voltmeters, ammeters, electric circuit elements, dc power sources.
+With the knowledge of basic electronics and practical use of the measuring instruments, astudent is able to troubleshoot and repair some of the electronic instruments used in our daily life.
 PHY-G-CC-T-03 : Analog systems and applications CO1 : N- and P- type semiconductors, mobility, drift velocity, fabrication of P-N junctions; forward and reversebiased junctions.
 CO2 : Application of PN junction for different type of rectifiers and voltage regulators.
 CO3 : NPN and PNP transistors and basic configurations namely commonbase, common emitter and common collector, and also about current andvoltage gain.
-CO4 : Biasing and equivalent circuits, coupled amplifiers and feedback in amplifiers and oscillators.
+CO4 : Biasing and equivalent circuits, coupled amplifiers and feedback in amplifiers and socillators.
 CO5 : Operational amplifiers and knowledge about different configurations namely inverting and non-inverting and applications of operational amplifiers in D to A and Ato D conversions.
 CO6 : To characterize various devices namely PN junction diodes, LEDs, Zener diode, solar cells, PNP and NPN transistors.
 Also, construct amplifiers and oscillators using discrete components.